MyBatis X Plugin

 Code Generation Template Configuration

-MybatisX offers flexible template configuration options, allowing developers to customize code generation templates as needed.
+MyBatisX provides flexible template configuration options, allowing developers to customize code generation templates according to their needs.

 Default Templates

-Under Scratches and Consoles -> Extensions -> MybatisX
+You can find the default provided templates in the Scratches and Consoles -> Extensions -> MyBatisX

 , default